 Capital Commitments for Intangible Assets

-As at 31 March 2013, the Council had entered into contracts for the acquisition or enhancement of Intangible Assets in 2013/14 and future years.
-The total commitment at 31 March 2013 was £72,000 (similar commitments at 31 March 2012 were £86,000) and is made up as follows:
+As at 31 March 2014, the Council had not entered into contracts for the acquisition or enhancement of Intangible Assets in 2014/15 and future years.
+The total commitments at 31 March 2013 were £72,000.